Vince Carter Vertical – How High Could Vince Jump? + Training Analysis

 However, there are a few simple mobilization and activation exercises that you can do that can help add a few inches to your jump in a very short period of time.

-If you want to take your jump to the next level like Vince Carter you should really consider following a proven vertical jump training protocol.
+If you want to take your jump to the next level like Vince Carter you should really consider following a proven vertical jump program.

 At 40+ years old Vince Carter still has a vertical jump height of over 40 inches, in his prime it may have been as high as 50 inches.

 The fact that Vince Carter could dunk when he was 14 makes it safe for us to assume that he blessed with great jumping genetics and did not require too much specific vertical jump training to get his hops.